The David R. Hinton MD Scholarship Program

 RIMR Conferences bring physicians and scientists together to identify important unanswered questions surrounding atrophic AMD and to spark new, interdisciplinary research.

 Hinton Scholarships may be awarded for each Conference on a competitive basis; eight Hinton Scholarships will be awarded in a typical year, but the number may vary each year.
+The first scholarships were awarded for the 2023 RIMR Conference.

 Eligibility

 Researchers from academic institutions who have a demonstrated interest in pursuing research in atrophic age-related macular degeneration research may apply.
+Previous years’ Hinton Scholars are ineligible.

 Applicants may be clinician/scientists or basic science researchers in a field that is relevant to the scientific challenges of AMD.
 An MD, PhD, or equivalent is required.
 Applicants must be able to provide a recommendation from a faculty member who is familiar with their work.